grantcarthew/node-scalable-blob-store/README.md

 ## Requirements

--   Node.js v4.1.2 or greater.
+Node.js v4.1.2 or greater is specified in the `package.json` file mainly due to the ES6 (ES2015) syntax used.

-  Mainly due to the ES6 (ES2015) syntax used.
-There is no reason a transpiled version would not work against an earlier version of node.
+If you wish to use an older version of node, use the `blob-store.js` file in the `es5dist` directory.

 ## Installation